Study of few-electron backgrounds in the LUX-ZEPLIN detector: Electron emission from grids

 As discussed in Sec.~\ref{sec:delay}, delayed electron emission following energy depositions in LXe does not appear to contribute significantly to the ME background.
 In the LUX experiment, ionization backgrounds above SEs are mostly attributed to electric field-induced emission from grid surfaces~\cite{LUX_ebg} and radioactive decays on the grids~\cite{LUX_Migdal_2021}.
 The field-induced emission could occur even during seemingly stable periods of high voltage operation.

 This section studies electron emission from the LZ gate electrode using an extraction region-only dataset acquired during commissioning.
 This configuration greatly reduces delayed electron backgrounds following particle interactions in the drift region and is therefore ideal for characterizing grid emission.
 To further reduce the delayed electron background from interactions in the above-gate liquid, we veto time periods of $\mathcal{O}(100\,\mathrm{ms})$ following large S2s, where the veto length increases with the size of the S2~\cite{LZ_WIMPresults}.
 We also require that the S2 pulses do not have S1s larger than 100\,phd within 3\,$\mu$s beforehand to exclude photoionization electrons.
 After applying this selection and additional position reconstruction quality cuts, the X-Y position distribution of the remaining isolated electron pulses is shown in Fig.~\ref{fig:xy_pos_se} (top).
 Localization of the pulses around specific ``hot spots,'' or spontaneous emitters, is clearly visible.
 In addition to the spatial inhomogeneity, large temporal spikes in the S2 rates are also present in this data set, as shown in Fig.~\ref{fig:xy_pos_se} (bottom).
 Because the cathode is inactive, the hot spots are attributed to electron emission from defects or debris on the gate electrode.
 During the enhanced electron emission periods, high rates of photons are also observed, a phenomenon also reported in LUX~\cite{abailey}.
-Figure~\ref{fig:spe_peak} (top) shows the arrival time of photons relative to that of S2s, calculated as the number of single photo-electrons (SPEs) per S2.
+Figure~\ref{fig:spe_peak} (top) shows the arrival time of photons relative to that of S2s, or the rate of single photo-electrons (SPEs) per S2 per second, as a function of the time difference between the SPE and S2.
 SPEs are defined in the LZ reconstruction algorithm as S1-like signals with light in only one PMT.
 A prominent peak is observed at $\sim$2.2\,$\mu$s, which is consistent with the drift time from the gate wire to the liquid surface at the WS2022 field.
 As described in Sec.~\ref{subsec:field}, the maximum drift time for extraction region events is approximately 2.5\,$\mu$s, but the drift time for gate-emitted electrons also depends on the exact emission position on the wire and the local field structure.
 This observation confirms that these photons and electrons are emitted around the same time and that the electrons originate from the gate grid.
-Similar gate photon-electron coincidences are also observed in a study of radiogenic backgrounds on LZ grids~\cite{linehanHighVoltage2022}; the rate of grid radioactive decays, however, is orders of magnitude lower than that observed for field-induced emission in the few-electron region and thus its contribution is neglected.
+Similar gate photon-electron coincidences are also observed in a study of radiogenic backgrounds on LZ grids~\cite{linehanHighVoltage2022}; the rate of grid radioactive decays, however, is over an order of magnitude lower than that observed for field-induced emission in the few-electron region and thus its contribution to this analysis is neglected.